Bachelor of Arts in Liberal Studies

-The curriculum is a broad-based liberal arts degree, primarily focused on upper division coursework selected by the student in keeping with his/her professional and academic goals.
+The curriculum is a broad-based liberal arts program, primarily focused on upper-division coursework selected by the student in keeping with their professional and academic goals.

 Critical Thinking (either PHIL 1055 or PSY 1004) is the foundations-level course for this major.

 Students must select a track, either Humanities or Social Sciences, and follow the requirements of that track.
 Within their track, students select a "concentration" of five courses all taken in a single department in their chosen track, all of which are numbered 2000-4999.
-If a particular course requires a lower-level prerequisite, this prerequisite is taken in addition to the required upper level courses of their program.
-Four upper level "breadth" courses numbered 2000+ are selected from other cognate departments within their chosen track.
-In lieu of the CLA Distribution requirement, students in the Liberal Studies major will take four courses numbered 2000-4999 in the "other" track (Humanities or Social Sciences).
+If a particular course requires a lower-level prerequisite, this prerequisite is taken in addition to the required upper-level courses of their program.
+Four upper-level "breadth" courses numbered 2000+ are selected from other cognate departments within their chosen track.
+In lieu of the CLA Distribution requirement, students in the Liberal Studies major take four courses numbered 2000-4999 in the "other" track (Humanities or Social Sciences).

 Program Restrictions